Undergraduate Dept. Representatives (UDRs)

 Meet the Representatives

-Peter Diamond is a junior from Newton, Massachusetts majoring in English and minoring in South Asian Studies.
+Peter Diamond is a senior from Newton, Massachusetts majoring in English and minoring in South Asian Studies.
 At Brandeis, he has most enjoyed studying Indian literature, 18th century studies, and LGBT literature/alternative approaches to queer studies.
 Outside of being a UDR, he hosts a radio show and books live concerts on campus, and he works at the Hiatt Career Center as a peer counselor and for the Department of Community Living as a Community Advisor.
 After college, he hopes to earn a PhD in English.